ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 I would definitely recommend Antler if you face one of the following problems:
 - You need to find a co-founder
-- You don’t have a clear idea, you want to quickly validate your idea or you don’t have idea at all but want to start a company
+- You don’t have a clear idea, you want to quickly validate your idea or you don’t have an idea at all but want to start a company
-- You have launched an MVP but you’re pre-revenue and need advice
+- You have launched an MVP but you’re pre-revenue and open for advice
 - You’re looking for a community of like-minded people
 - You’re looking for a pre-seed round of funding

 Then Antler might be a good fit for you.
 Overall, it’s a lot of fun, learnings and making new friends.

-It’s probably not for you if you’re far in the game and have a founding team and some revenue from your product.
+It’s probably not for you if you’re far in the game and have a founding team and started getting some revenue from your product.

 If you are still reading and curious about what I’m building, it's a pet healthcare platform with personal vet and honest pet insurance in your pocket called [Cooper Pet Care](https://cooperpetcare.com/).
 And if you read Dutch and know what [hondenverzekering](https://cooperpetcare.com/nl/hondenverzekering/) and [kattenverzekering](https://cooperpetcare.com/nl/kattenverzekering/) are then definitely check us out.